looker/lookerbot/README.md

 - `PORT` (optional) – The port that the bot web server will run on to accept slash commands.
 Defaults to `3333`.

 If you'd like to put these configuration variables on the filesystem instead, you can place them in a `.env` file at the root of the project and start the bot using node-foreman [as described below](#running-locally-for-development).

+### Tweaking Behavior

+There are a couple environment variables that can be used to tweak behavior:

+- `LOOKER_SLACKBOT_EXPAND_URLS` – Set this to `true` to have the bot expand Link and Share URLs in any channel the bot is invited to.

+- `LOOKER_SLACKBOT_LOADING_MESSAGES` – Set this to `false` to disable posting loading messages.

 ##### (optional) Storage Services for Visualization Images